 Qualified Exercise Professionals

 Qualified exercise professionals at HealthLink BC can answer your physical activity and exercise questions.
 Qualified exercise professionals can prescribe physical activity and provide exercise advice or guidance to individuals of all ages and abilities.
 They also provide specialized services for pediatric and bariatric.
-To speak with a qualified exercise professional, call 8-1-1 from 9am to 5pm Monday to Friday.
+To speak with a qualified exercise professional, call 8-1-1 Monday to Friday from 9am to 5pm Pacific Time, or you can Email Physical Activity Services.

 Our qualified exercise professionals work together with registered dietitians to provide the HealthLink BC Eating and Activity Program for Kids.
 For more information about the program, call 8-1-1 and ask for the HealthLink BC Eating and Activity Program for Kids.

 You can call 8-1-1 to talk to a pharmacist about your medication questions.
-Our pharmacists are on call at 8-1-1 when your community pharmacist may be unavailable—every night from 5 pm to 9 am.
+Our pharmacists are on call at 8-1-1 when your community pharmacist may be unavailable—every night from 5pm to 9am Pacific Time.

 8-1-1 provides translation services on request in more than 130 languages.
 After dialing 8-1-1, you will be connected with an English speaking health services navigator.
 To get service in another language, simply state the language you are looking for (example say “Punjabi”), and an interpreter will join the call.